ComPWA/polarimetry/README.md

 ## Data

-The parameters of the LHCb fit are storred in the json files in the folder [`data/`](data/)
+The parameters of the LHCb fit are stored in the json files in the folder [`data/`](data/)

 ### Content of the [`data/isobars.json`](data/isobars.json)

-The file proveds the description of the characteristics and parameters of the resonances in the decay chains.
+The file provides the description of the characteristics and parameters of the resonances in the decay chains.
 The resonances are named by `L(XXXX)`, `D(XXXX)`, and `K(XXXX)` for the Lambda**, Delta**, and K\*\* states.
-The data stucture has the fieds `jp`, `mass`, `width`, and `lineshape`.
+The data structure has the fields `jp`, `mass`, `width`, and `lineshape`.

 There are three lineshape types used:

 - "BreitWignerMinL": the standard parametrization with isobar spectator orbital momentum set to its minimal value
-- "BuggBreitWignerMinL": the mass-dependent width incorporates Adler zero and exponential formfactor
+- "BuggBreitWignerMinL": the mass-dependent width incorporates Adler zero and exponential form factor
 - "Flatte1405": the mass-dependent width includes two terms, pK and Sigma pi with the same Gamma0

 For most of the resonances, the width field gives a fixed value.